Miss World 1990

 Miss World 1990, the 40th anniversary of the Miss World pageant, was held on 8 November 1990 at the London Palladium in London, United Kingdom.
-The winner was Gina Tolleson representing United States.
+The winner was Gina Tolleson representing the United States.
 She was crowned by Miss World 1989, Aneta Beata Kreglicka of Poland.
-After this event, the Miss World competition began to be held outside the United Kingdom, such as in Atlanta, Hong Kong and Sun City, South Africa..This is the second time that United States to win Miss World.
+After this event, the Miss World competition began staging outside the United Kingdom; in places such as in Atlanta, Hong Kong and Sun City, South Africa.
+This is the second time that the United States representative won Miss World, the other being Marjorie Wallace in 1973.
+Although Wallace was later dethroned, Tolleson was allowed to crown her successor the following year.

+Debuts, returns, and, withdrawals

+This edition marked the debut of Romania and the return of Madagascar, which last competed in 1974, Brazil in 1987 and Barbados, the British Virgin Islands, Bulgaria, Cook Islands, Egypt, India and Uruguay in 1988.

+Bermuda, Ecuador, Guyana, Malaysia, Saint Vincent and the Grenadines, Taiwan and Uganda, Withdrew from the competition.